jj5/kickass-crypto/README.md

 ## Configuration settings

 In addition to inheriting from KickassCrypto and overriding particular functionality a lot of configuration is available via the configuration constants.
-Search for 'CONFIG_ENCRYPTION' to find what's available.
+Search for `CONFIG_ENCRYPTION` to find what's available.

 Please be advised that at the moment this code is configured directly in the